patrickbreen/CAC-aware-sign-in-app/README.md

 `npm run server`

+This is how I run this "in production"

+`nohup npm run server > app.log &`

 ### Generate server self signed certs, valid for 5 years:

 I don't include the `certs/server.key` or `certs/server.crt` in this code repo because technically they should be kept secret.
 If someone knew them they may be able to impersonate your server.
 Use your own server certs to be safe.